akgvn/tureng_cli/Readme.md

 # tureng_cli

-Gets Turkish / English translations from tureng.com
+Command Line Interface to translate words between Turkish / English.

-## TODO
+Translations are scraped from tureng.com.

-- [ ] Other meanings are sometimes too many.
+Created for personal use.